Roy-lab/MERLIN-SUITE/README.md

      Zwint
      Zyx
      ```
-   * **Prior network (_prior.txt_):** Three-columns tab-separated file.
+   * **Prior network file (_prior.txt_):** Three-columns tab-separated file.
 The first column is the regulator name, the second column is the target name, and the third column is the confidence score.
 The prior regulatory network should be cell-type agnostic and can be derived from bulk or single-cell ATAC-seq, ChIP-seq, perturbation assays, or sequence-specific motif information.
 We used a previously reported mouse prior regulatory network file ([McCalla _et al_.
 2023](https://academic.oup.com/g3journal/article/13/3/jkad004/6982776)) comprising 4,435,063 edges.
      ```text
      9430076C15Rik	1110020A21Rik	0.945914
      9430076C15Rik	1110032A03Rik	0.945914